 Male Partners and Influence

 Dr. John Gottman’s research is illuminating in this regard.
-He found that men who are open to being influenced by their wives tend to experience happier marriages and are less likely to divorce compared to those who resist their partner’s influence.
+He found that men open to being influenced by their wives tend to experience happier marriages and are less likely to divorce than those who resist their partner’s influence.
 It’s a significant finding, suggesting that a key aspect of marital satisfaction lies in this willingness to share and accept influence within the relationship.

 The stats are striking: men who resist their wives’ influence have a staggering 81% chance of their marriage ending in divorce.
-It’s not just about power; it’s about the erosion of influence, respect, and trust within the relationship.
+It’s not just about power but the erosion of influence, respect, and trust within the relationship.
 These power struggles can have far-reaching implications, reaching beyond just decision-making and impacting the core foundations of the relationship itself.

 Respect vs Influence

-Gottman’s research takes a balanced view, highlighting that respect is a two-way street in relationships.
+Gottman’s research is balanced, highlighting that respect is a two-way relationship street.
 He emphasizes the importance of wives treating their husbands with respect.
 Surprisingly, even in troubled marriages, most wives are open to hearing their husbands out and accepting their influence.

-However, there’s a stumbling block rooted in societal norms – what some call the “Guy Code.”
+However, there’s a stumbling block rooted in societal norms—what some call the “Guy Code.”
 Men are often raised to prize independence, self-reliance, and emotional restraint.
 For husbands who resist accepting their partner’s influence, there’s a deep-seated fear of losing their sense of control and autonomy within the relationship.
-This fear of losing power ironically leads to a loss of influence for them.
+Ironically, this fear of losing power leads to a loss of influence for them.
 This stalemate often leads to emotional gridlock, stalling progress and understanding in the relationship.

 Interestingly, men who can effectively manage their emotions and self-regulate tend to have a greater capacity for active listening, understanding their partner’s perspective, and expressing empathy.
 It’s not about suppressing emotions but rather about navigating them in a way that facilitates mutual understanding and connection.